 - Motor Mouth: Gallagher does this occasionally, most notably on "Fornication Terrorists".

 - Murder Ballad: "Subjected to a Beating", "Your Treachery Will Die With You", "Permanently Disfigured"... they have a lot of these.

 - No Export for You: Generally averted, as most of their bonus tracks have showed up on domestic releases at some point or another; "Reduced to Slavery", however, was a straight example until the 2010 rerelease of Grotesque Impalement, where it was added along with a few unreleased tracks.

-- Older than They Look: John Gallagher is in his early forties and hasn't visibly aged very much at all since the early 2000s.
+- Older Than They Look: John Gallagher is in his early forties and hasn't visibly aged very much at all since the early 2000s.
 The same is true for Trey Williams, who, despite being in his mid-thirties, still looks like he's in his twenties.

 - One of Us: Trey's love for video games is quite well known.

 - Pretty Fly for a White Guy: Gallagher has been accused of wiggerdom in the past, primarily due to his stated love of hip-hop.